govau/service-manual/content/content-strategy/information-architecture/define-ia/scenario-based-testing/how.md

 layout: text/textblock
 ---

-The following are typical steps for scenario based testing.

-Test the main areas of your IA design by asking users to complete a certain IA related task.
-This could be as simple as asking users to find a specific piece of information on your website.
+Firstly, test the main areas of your IA design by asking users to complete a specific IA related task.
+This could be as simple as asking users to find a specific piece of information on your website, or use the IA to move around the site and complete a task.

 ### [2] Example scenario
 You (the user) needs to tell Centrelink that your weekly wage has changed.
 Find out what you need to do.